How To Identify Credit Cards and Debit Cards By Number

 On the upside, technology has also brought about more robust and accessible security measures that help protect sensitive information—and no solution is as versatile as the virtual card.

-A virtual card is one of the best ways to safeguard your financial information when shopping online.
+A virtual card is one of the best ways to safeguard your financial information when shopping online or making payments in person.
 It’s an auto-generated, unique 16-digit number with its own security code and expiration date that’s connected to your bank account, debit card, or credit line.

-You can use a virtual card to make purchases without exposing your actual card number and other financial information at checkout.
+You can use a virtual card to make purchases without exposing your actual card number and other financial information at checkouts.

 Among many benefits that using virtual cards brings, the most obvious are: